Top Historical Sites in Majorca

 Roman City of Pollenca, Majorca

 Hop across the island to the beautiful north coast, where you will find the ancient town of Pollenca and its neighboring historic port.
 The vibrant Roman town is popular amongst tourists and locals alike.
 The visitors can explore the excavation sites, ancient buildings, and narrow cobblestoned streets.
 It houses a museum of the artifacts that have been excavated at the site.
-Nuestra Senora de los Angeles is the town’s 18th-century parish church.
-Pollenca also features the 365 Calvari Steps that lead to a Baroque pilgrimage chapel Oratori del Calvari built on top of the Calvary hill.
+Nuestra Senora de Los Angeles is the town’s 18th-century parish church.
+Pollenca also features the 365 Calvari Steps that lead to a Baroque pilgrimage chapel Oratori del Calvari built on top of Calvary Hill.
 Once there, you will not only be up close and personal with this historic site but will also be treated to views of the surrounding countryside.
 Head to Pollença on a Sunday, when the weekly market will be in full swing.
 From food to plants, to craftwork, you will be sure to find the perfect souvenir to take home from one of the 300 stalls.

 Banos Arabs, Majorca